clinia/clinia-client-javascript/README.md

 - **name (_string_)** -- The header field name.

 #### Returns
-A `string` of the field value.
+A `string` of the header value.

 ---
 ### `client.unsetExtraHeader(name)`
-Remove an extra field from the HTTP request.
+Remove an extra header from the HTTP request.

 #### Arguments
 - **name (_string_)** -- The header field name.